AlexJReid/blog/content/posts/rtdpub/index.md

 ### How does rtd.pub help?

-It shields developers from the above.
-They can write code in any language to stream values into Excel.
+It shields developers from the above by building in the know-how.
+Developers can write code in any language to stream values into Excel.
 They can reuse code they already have.
 They can run complex calculations remotely on a powerful server.
 It is entirely open ended.
-All rtd.pub really does is define a protocol and provide a pipe into Excel.

 ### How?

+rtd.pub boils down to three things:

+- a gRPC protocol
+- plugins that implement said protocol
+- a pipe (via named pipes, UNIX sockets, H2) into Excel

-So this is a design I've been thinking about for a month or two.
+This is a design I've been thinking about for a month or two.
 An RTD server (written in C++) communicates with tiny processes called _plugins_ over UNIX sockets.
 This lightweight component runs within Excel, but by design, delegates the interesting _work to be done_ to plugins.
 A plugin process implements a gRPC service definition and streams protobuf messages.
 Plugins are started by the plugin host which supervises the process, multiplexing streams from all other plugins to efficiently pass over to Excel.

 ### Plugins plugins plugins